Honing in on a topological zero-bias conductance peak: Results for the first setup

 However, for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor (topological) junction we get from Eq.~\eqref{lod}

-At $\omega=0$, there is a perfect Andreev reflection in case of N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction, therefore $b_{11}=0$ in Eq.~\eqref{ldnp} and zero energy LDOS is constant at $\frac{\eta}{q_{e}\pi}$ in the left metallic region.
-However, in case of N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction there is no perfect Andreev reflection at $\omega=0$, therefore $b_{11}$ is finite in Eq.~\eqref{ldns} and zero energy LDOS exhibits a nice oscillation in the left metallic region.
+At $\omega=0$, there is a perfect Andreev reflection in case of N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction, therefore {$b_{11}=b_{22}=0$} in Eq.~\eqref{ldnp} and zero energy LDOS is constant at $\frac{\eta}{q_{e}\pi}$ in the left metallic region.
+However, in the case of N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction, there is no perfect Andreev reflection at $\omega=0$, therefore $b_{11}$ {and $b_{22}$ are} finite in Eq.~\eqref{ldns} and zero energy LDOS exhibits a nice oscillation in the left metallic region.